-The rising importance of EX According to our survey, 94% of CEOs agree that making EX improvements that empower employees and drive efficiencies will improve CX and directly affect their net profit.
+The rising importance of EX

+According to our survey, 94% of CEOs agree that making EX improvements which empower employees and drive efficiencies will improve CX and directly affect their net profit.

 However, for many, EX has been redefined.
 It relates increasingly to concepts that were already ingrained in many organizations and have emerged more clearly since the outset of the pandemic.

-Remote working, for example, had been expanding at a steady pace before it boomed during the pandemic.
-Now it has become part of employee-retention and engagement strategies, including in contact centers.
-Although it's often seen as more of an internal business objective, EX is a contributor to customerorientated goals.
+Remote working, for example, was expanding at a steady pace before it boomed during the pandemic.
+Now it has become part of employee-retention and engagement strategies, including in contact centres.
+Although it's often seen as more of an internal business objective, EX is a contributor to customer-orientated goals.

 Our research shows that only about 4 in 10 CX employees at organizations we surveyed are now fully office-based.
 The remainder will in part work remotely, with roughly an even split between full-time remote work and hybrid working.

-And, while organizations try to find the perfect balance between office-based work and remote working, key business functions such as contact centers have to remain operationally efficient.
-Seismic global changes like COVID-19, economic inflation, hybrid working and skills shortages have upset the employer-employee balance, and EX has really come to the fore in this context.
-Today's employers have to compete for critical talent to underpin their growth strategy, especially their journey to digital transformation.
-So, how do you keep your A-grade talent and attract new talent through the promise of EX?
+And, while organizations try to find the perfect balance between officebased work and remote working, key business functions such as contact centers have to remain operationally efficient.

-Marilyn Chaplin, Chief Human Resources Officer, NTT

-From wellness to enablement: EX reformulated Ex is being reformulated: it's no longer simply about employee wellness or health and safety.
+From wellness to enablement: EX reformulated

+These improvements refer to a reformulation of EX: it's no longer simply about employee wellness or health and safety.
 EX goals now include enabling employees in their jobs through training and tools to drive better CX and have a direct impact on financial outcomes while recognizing their need for a healthier work-life balance.

 Organizations that strongly identify as being an employer of choice are almost twice as likely as those that do not to achieve promoter-level CX performance.
 Those that have improved their EX capabilities and significantly increased their levels of employee satisfaction in the last year also show a 30% increase in their share of customer value or wallet (including customer retention).

 A cornerstone of EX is employee engagement - making employees feel connected to the organization.
 Do they have access to collaboration and communication tools so they can work together seamlessly as a team, no matter where they are?
 Do they know what is expected of them?
 Are they recognized for what they are doing and the value they add?

 A few years ago, this may have been easier to achieve when everyone worked together in an office.
 Now, however, new technologies are enabling increasingly virtualized workplaces.
 In the contact-center environment, for example, supervisors can interact directly with their employees, even while they're engaged with calls, to give them immediate feedback, support escalations and understand in real time how their employees are performing.

 This level of management and technical support can make a difference not only to employee satisfaction but also to overall business performance.

 These virtual connections can ensure consistency in how customers interact with and perceive the brand, and remove friction from CX by supporting the quick resolution of problems.

 The EX perspective is often misunderstood or ignored because it's hard to measure.
 EX is not about raising productivity by increasing employees' work hours.
 Rather, it's about making things easier for employees so they have more time to focus on what truly matters in their jobs and can improve how much they produce in the time they have available.
 For example, 80% of operations managers in our survey say that AI and automation are making a significant impact in removing drudgery from contact-center agents' interactions with customers.

 This is accompanied by a growing emphasis on maintaining a healthier work-life balance: good EX also creates more opportunities for employees to do things other than work.

 How has EX been redefined?